Corporate Governance in NORDEN

 As customary in Denmark, NORDEN has a two-tier management structure consisting of a Board of Directors and an Executive Management.
 There is not duality between the two bodies.
 The majority of the Board of Directors are elected by the shareholders at the general meeting, the rest is elected by the employees.
 The general meeting is the supreme authority, and resolutions are adopted by simple majority of votes, unless otherwise provided by legislation or by NORDEN’s articles of association.

 The Board of Directors appoints the Executive Management and sets out its responsibilities and conditions.
 The Executive Management is responsible for the daily management, organisation and development of NORDEN, for managing assets, liabilities and equity, accounting and reporting, and it also prepares and implements the strategies.
 The ongoing contact between the Board of Directors and the Executive management is chiefly handled by the Chairman and the CEO.
-In addition, the Executive Management participates in the board meetings, just as other selected executives particpate in the stratey meetings.
+The Executive Management participates in the board meetings and is supplemented by other selected executives in the stratey meetings.

 3. The Board of Directors